Importance of chiral constraints for the pole content of the $\bar{K}N$ scattering amplitude: The hybrid BC approach

 where the coupling matrix $c_{ij}$ stems from the $\lambda_{ij}$ factors introduced in \cite{Revai:2017isg}.
 Eq.~(\ref{eq:cij}) represents a correct result as derived from the chiral Lagrangian.
 Specifically, we have $c_{\bar{K}N,\bar{K}N}^{I=0}=3$.

-The BC amplitude constructed in this section has the advantage that the scattering lengths derived from it are indeed of $\mathcal{O}(m)$, with the threshold amplitudes vanishing in the chiral limit, in line with the strictures imposed by chiral symmetry.
-This is in contrast with the JR approach where the $I_1$ term present in Eq.~(\ref{eq:revaiW}) generates a zeroth-order term in the scattering lengths, stemming from the integral $G_{BB}$ in Eq.~(\ref{eq:GBB}).
+The BC amplitude constructed in this section has the advantage that the scattering lengths derived from it are indeed of $\mathcal{O}(m)$.
+Explicitly, with two open meson-baryon channels, we find for the isoscalar $\bar{K}N$ scattering length

+where we introduced the dimensionless quantity $\tilde{I}_{M}^{(0)}(\beta_j)=I_{M}^{(m=0)}(\beta_j)/F_{0}^2$ with the tadpole integrals $I_{M}(\beta_j)$ and the meson decay constant $F_{0}$ both evaluated in the three-flavor chiral limit.
+The coefficient $b_{0+}^{\bar{K}N,I=0}(m)$ is of $\mathcal{O}(1)$ in the meson-mass expansion, and so the scattering length obviously vanishes in the chiral limit, in line with the strictures imposed by chiral symmetry.
+It may also be seen from Eq.~(\ref{eq:aBC}) that the tree-level result of ChPT (see footnote 1) is recovered when the tadpole corrections are dropped.
+This is in contrast with the JR approach where the $I_1$ term present in Eqs.~(\ref{eq:revaiW}) and (\ref{eq:aJR}) generates a zeroth-order term in the scattering lengths, stemming from the integral $G_{BB}$ in Eq.~(\ref{eq:GBB}).
 Indeed, the main problem of the cutoff regularization approach is most directly seen in Eqs.~(\ref{eq:GAA})-(\ref{eq:GBB}).
 There, the $\gamma(q)$ factors in the integrands of $G_{AB}$ and $G_{BB}$, which are formally small, do not lead to a suppression of those integrals with respect to $G_{AA}$.
 This is due to polynomial terms containing powers of the cutoff parameter $\beta$, which constitutes an additional mass scale that does not vanish in the chiral limit.
-While the BC approach improves the situation, as its effective potential $\tilde{W}_{\mathrm{BC}}$ is {\it softer} (proportional to $\sqrt{s}-M$) than the one of Eq.~(\ref{eq:revaiW}), an expansion of the threshold amplitudes in $m$ still does not exactly reproduce the $\mathcal{O}(m)$ results of ChPT, since the tadpole integral $I_{M}$ is non-vanishing in the chiral limit.
+While the BC approach improves the situation, as its effective potential $\tilde{W}_{\mathrm{BC}}$ is {\it softer} (proportional to \mbox{$\sqrt{s}-M$)} than the one of Eq.~(\ref{eq:revaiW}), an expansion of the threshold amplitudes in $m$ still does not exactly reproduce the $\mathcal{O}(m)$ results of ChPT, since the tadpole integral $I_{M}$ is non-vanishing in the chiral limit.
 Had one used dimensional regularization, the mesonic tadpole integrals would be $\sim m^2\log m$, and the corresponding effective potential would be even softer.
+It is well known \cite{Gasser:1987rb} that such power counting problems generally appear when one introduces additional mass scales (like baryon masses or cutoffs) in the low-energy effective theory.

 The difference between the JR and BC approaches is demonstrated in Fig.~\ref{fig:Wplots}, where the pertinent isoscalar $\bar{K}N$ effective potential kernels $\tilde{W}$ are plotted in comparison with the classical Weinberg-Tomozawa (WT) kernel (tadpole integrals $I_0$ and $I_1$ set to zero).
 Apparently, the BC kernel is reasonably close to the WT one while the JR model is significantly off in the whole energy interval relevant for the $\pi\Sigma - \bar{K}N$ physics.
 In conclusion, the unfortunate combination of the off-shell extrapolation, the chosen regularization scheme and non-relativistic approximations employed in \cite{Revai:2017isg} leads to a strong departure from the leading chiral-symmetric kernel, forcing the {\it second pole} to move far away from the threshold region.
 The latter point may become more clear in the next section.